Rafitare/ML-Notebooks/README.md

 ## 📁 Contents

+### ⚠️ Some of the output visualisations (especially the ones using plotly) were cleared to save space and make the notebooks visibile directly through GitHub
+  - The 3rd notebook may have some rendering issues inside GitHub, so it might not load properly

 ### 1. 📊 Data Preprocessing, Visualization & Movie Recommendation System
 - **Notebook:** `1_data_preprocessing_movie_recommendation_system.py`
 - **Goal:** Clean, transform, and visualize IMDb's Top 1000 Movies dataset, make a movie recommendation system